 “Don’t your feet get cold in the wintertime?”
 The songwriter implores.
 The subject of the song is trudging through the snow by choice, not so his feet will be cold, but because he doesn’t like the rules inside the house, and because many of the people he finds there cramp his style.
 So he wanders in the netherworld, cold and hungry, endangered by wild beasts.
 The lone wolf seeks peace but finds desolation instead.
 He insists on control and finds himself ruling over a wasteland.

 Howard Hughes had everything going for him.
 He was highly intelligent, educated, driven, and enormously wealthy.
-His attention to detail worked wonders for him when he was working on his many feats of engineering, including the magnificent aircraft he built, many of which broke world records for speed and sustained flight.
+His attention to detail helped him accomplish many feats of engineering, including the magnificent aircraft he built, many of which broke world records for speed and sustained flight.
 His renowned “Spruce Goose” was the largest aircraft ever built.

-Whoever needs more convincing about this should take a walk down to skid row and see the people writhing in the gutter who have drunk away family, friends, jobs, houses, cars and health.
-And still they can be seen plodding to the liquor store for more.
+Whoever needs more convincing about this should take a walk down to skid row and see people languishing in the gutter―who have drunk away family, friends, jobs, houses, cars and health―and still they can be seen plodding to the liquor store for more.
 Drugs, sex, gambling, food, work that consumes a man’s every waking hour while his wife and children wither in his absence.
 There are a thousand varieties of bondage.
-Perhaps worst of all is the bondage of manageability that takes hold of those who are strong and sensible enough to roll with life’s punches and master the odds.
+Perhaps worst of all is the illusion of control that takes hold of those who are strong and sensible enough to roll with life’s punches and master the odds.
 Some of them are decent, law-abiding, compassionate people who give to charity and help others.
 They will have the biggest shock of all when they stand before their Maker without a Savior.

-The verdict should be clear: humankind’s need for salvation is more a matter of medicine than of law.
+The verdict is clear: humankind’s need for salvation is more a matter of medicine than of law.
 Many see God’s judgment against sin as heavy-handed until they realize that God himself took his own penalty for it.
-And what is sin except a smear on the canvas of an Artist whose masterpiece has been millennia in the making ― the largest painting ever undertaken, festooned with living creatures.
+And what is sin except a smear on the canvas of an Artist whose masterpiece has been millennia in the making―the largest painting ever undertaken, festooned with living creatures.
 Sin has turned it into a drawing of people living in disease and strife and cruel hunger.
-But God’s vision is for a world filled with joy and health, where enemies cannot be found and every desire is satisfied.
-He intends to see it to completion.
+But God’s vision is for a world filled with joy, health, friendships and discoveries.
+A place where every desire is satisfied.
+One day, he will bring it to completion.